Tarık Akan

-Tarık Akan (born Tarık Tahsin Üregül; 13 December 1949 – 16 September 2016) was a Turkish film actor and producer, who started his activity in the 1965s.
+Tarık Akan (born Tarık Tahsin Üregül; 13 December 1949 – 16 September 2016) was a Turkish film actor and producer, who started his activity in 1965.

 Early life

 Akan was born as Tarık Tahsin Üregül in Istanbul on 13 December 1949.
 He was the third child of the family after a daughter and a son.
 His family was constantly moving around Turkey due to his father's occupation in the military.
 Schooled in Erzurum, he completed the elementary education in Kayseri.
 Following his father's retirement, the family moved to Istanbul and settled in Bakırköy.
 Akan attended Yıldız Technical University to study mechanical engineering, graduated later from the College of Journalist.

 Before he started his acting career, he worked as a lifeguard at beaches and at a boat renting place in Bakırköy.

 He completed his military service in Denizli in 1979.

 He was jailed for two-and-half months with cell confinement following the 1980 Turkish coup d'état.
 A right-wing politics daily defamed him with a false news in the headline for a speech he allegedly addressed in Germany in early 1981, leading to a long court case demanding for 12 years imprisonment.

 In 1986, he married Yasemin Erkut.
 He became father of a son, Barış Zeki Üregül, the same year.
 Two years later, twins, Yaşar Özgür, a son, and Özlem, a daughter, were born.
 The couple divorced in 1989.

 His son Barış Zeki began an acting career in 2009 with the film Deli Deli Olma, in which he played with his father and portrayed the young actor Tarık Akan.